Lightning-Universe/lightning-bolts/docs/source/introduction_guide.rst

             return x

-Use in production of for inference
+Use in production or for inference
 ----------------------------------
 For production or predictions, load weights, freeze the model and use as needed.

 .. code-block:: python

-    from pl_bolts.models.vaes.template import VAE
+    from pl_bolts.models.autoencoders import BasicVAE

-    vae = VAE.load_from_checkpoint(PATH)
+    vae = BasicVAE.load_from_checkpoint(PATH)
     vae.freeze()

     z = ... # z ~ N(0, 1)